 My cat, Nia, particularly likes to scratch on window and door trim, and wooden furniture.

 I don’t have any personal experience with this post, but it meets all the criteria listed here.
 From what I have read and seen, it looks like an amazing option for cats who really love scratching bare surfaces.
-You even have the option of choosing cedar or cork.
+It has even won an award!

 *In the wild, cats scratch trees.
 This scratching post is the closest thing to it, without letting your kitties outside!